What is Lynch Syndrome?

 Some other cancers may also be associated with Lynch Syndrome but to a lesser extent, such as stomach cancer, certain types of kidney/ urinary tract cancers, small bowel cancer, and brain tumours.

 Families that have Lynch Syndrome usually have more cases of colon (bowel) or womb cancer than would typically be expected.
 A number of these cases may occur at an earlier age (under 50) than they might in the general population.

 If you have a family history of colon or womb cancer and have concerns about this, speak to your GP and ask for a referral to your local genetics centre.

-Women with Lynch Syndrome are at increased risk of both womb cancer and ovarian cancer.
-Hence, for surgical prevention, they are offered both hysterectomy (removal of the womb) together with removal of the fallopian tubes and ovaries (salpingo-oophorectomy) from the age of 40 once her family is complete.
+Women with Lynch Syndrome are at increased risk of both womb and ovarian cancer and may be offered a hysterectomy (removal of the womb) and salpingo-oophorectomy (removal of the fallopian tubes and ovaries), usually after the age of 40.

-For women who wish to have more children, a hysteroscopy and biopsy can be performed once a year to screen for womb cancer, until she is ready to have surgery.
-A hysteroscopy involves passing a fine telescope through the neck of the womb (cervix) to have a look inside to ensure the lining looks healthy.
+For women who wish to postpone preventative surgery and preserve their fertility for a few years, a hysteroscopy and biopsy may be offered once a year to look for womb cancer.
+A hysteroscopy involves passing a small camera through the cervix (the neck of the womb) to have a look at the inside of the womb.
 A small sample of the lining of the womb (biopsy) can be taken at the same time to be sent to the lab to ensure there are no abnormal cells present.
-While screening for womb cancer has been shown to pick up cancer early as well as at a pre-cancerous stage, it is not yet known whether this process saves lives.

-Because Lynch Syndrome also increases the risk of bowel cancer, a bowel check every 2 years is recommended.
+Because Lynch Syndrome also increases the risk of bowel cancer, a bowel check every two years is also offered.
 A colonoscopy is the best way to check the bowel and involves passing a long flexible tube with a small camera at the end of it through the anus (back passage) to look for abnormalities.